thinktandem/isna-vuepress/src/node/979/README.md

 	<li>The system of labeling intersex people according to the mere presence or absence of certain gonadal tissues (as the “pseudo/true hermaphroditism” system does) predates the modern sciences of genetics and endocrinology.
 It causes confusion among doctors and patients because it fails to reflect all that we now know matters.</li>
 </ul>

-<p>The authors of the \_\_JPEM\_\_ article suggest that new systems of intersex nomenclature and taxonomy be developed to completely replace the old “five sex” model.
-Specifically they suggest that the replacement taxonomic system:  </p>
+The authors of the __JPEM__ article suggest that new systems of intersex nomenclature and taxonomy be developed to completely replace the old “five sex” model.
+Specifically they suggest that the replacement taxonomic system:

 <ul>
 	<li>should enhance, not complicate, the use of medical informatics in research and clinical practice;</li>